mohsr/dm-tools/README.md

 # D. Implementation

-I will create these tools using some combination (at least 1, at most all) of the following languages:
+I will create these tools using Ruby, since this way I can learn Ruby.

-- Python
-- Ruby
-- Java